simeononsecurity/simeononsecurity.ch/content/articles/react-vs-angular-vs-vue.js-front-end-web-development-framework-comparison/index.en.md

 ### Ecosystem and Tooling

 React has a vast ecosystem with numerous libraries and tools available for various use cases.
 Angular provides a comprehensive set of tools and libraries within its ecosystem, covering almost all aspects of web development.
-Vue.js, although smaller in size compared to React and Angular, has a growing ecosystem with a wide range of plugins and extensions.
+Vue.js, although smaller in size compared to React and Angular, has a growing ecosystem with many plugins and extensions.

 ### Use Cases